 Getting into the Library

-The cardless visit day pass and phone app only allow access through the turnstiles - you still require your student card to borrow books or a laptop and to claim any group study room you might have booked.
-There's more information on accessing the University Library on the Library website
+Staff and students who arrive at the Library without their University card can obtain a printed day pass from the cardless visit kiosk outside the turnstiles.
+The cardless visit day pass only allows access through the turnstiles - you still require your student card to borrow books or a laptop and to claim any group study room you might have booked.
+Further information is available on our Student membership page.

 Where to find us